AlyshaJohnson/wedding-invites/README.md

 ### 6.4 Special Thanks

-Special thanks goes to the code institute community for helping when I was in a bind, especially to Ryan O'Neill and Dirk Ornee.
+Special thanks goes to the Code Institute community for helping when I was in a bind, especially to Ryan O'Neill and Dirk Ornee.